-The use of drugs and alcohol abuse at the workplace can have a negative impact on productivity and wellbeing.
+The use of drugs and alcohol abuse at the workplace can have a negative impact on productivity and well-being.
 Not only may it hinder the performance of the person who is under the influence, but it may also jeopardize the individuals and other colleagues.
 It is also expensive for organizations.
 Each year, alcohol misuse costs the workplace around $33 billion to $68 billion, while drug addiction at work is predicted to cost $81 billion.
 The effects of drug use vary according to the type of substance used.
 Drugs influence neurotransmitters in the brain by conflicting with signals transmitted throughout the body.
 Many medicines are addictive, making it more difficult for employees to simply refrain from or discontinue using them.

-It is well recognized that alcohol use impairs judgment, concentration, and response time.
+It is well-recognized that alcohol use impairs judgment, concentration, and response time.
 If the employee is a guy who habitually consumes five or more drinks on a single occasion, or a woman who consumes four or more drinks on a single occasion, they may be suffering from alcoholism.
 It is critical to remember that substance abuse in the workplace affects not just the person, but also the colleagues and the organization.
 Substance abuse can have a negative impact on employee morale in the workplace.
-It can also have a negative influence on the company’s financial well-being as well as its repute and brand image.
+It can also have a negative influence on the company’s financial well-being as well as its reputation and brand image.

 Consult employees on Drug & Alcohol abuse at the workplace.

 Concerning health and safety, you must speak with employees or their representatives.
 Counseling is not just providing information to employees, but also listening to them and taking into consideration what they suggest.
 You may ask your employees what they know about the consequences of drugs and alcohol on health and safety, as well as the limits or rules in your workplace regarding drug and alcohol usage.

 Develop a Policy for Drug & Alcohol abuse at the workplace